gowtham07/Neural-network-from-scratch-without-pytorch-libraries/README.md

 # Neural-network-from-scratch-without-pytorch-libraries
-Implementation of neural network activation functions, losses etc from scratch It is done in collaboration with Mohammed Maqsood Shaik
+Implementation of neural network activation functions, losses etc from scratch.
+It is done in collaboration with Mohammed Maqsood Shaik